Give Credit Where Credit is Due

 1. Copyright

 Copyright is based on the idea that we are all entitled to the fruits of our labors.
-It is the ownership of intellectual property, like the patent, the trademark, and the trade secret.
+It is the ownership of intellectual property.
 Copyright is a legal concept giving the creator of an original work of authorship exclusive rights to it, usually for a limited time, after which the work enters the public domain.
-Generally, it is "the right to copy", but also gives the copyright holder the right to be credited for the work, to determine who may adapt the work to other forms, who may perform the work, who may financially benefit from it, etc. United States Copyright Office
+Generally, it is "the right to copy," but also gives the copyright holder the right to be credited for the work, to determine who may adapt the work to other forms, who may perform the work, who may financially benefit from it, etc. United States Copyright Office

 The Copyright Act of 1976 remains the primary basis of copyright law in the United States, although it has been amended several times.
 Title 17 of the U.S. Code spells out the rights of copyright holders and provides for the protection of intellectual property.
 To qualify for copyright protection, a work must be original, creative to a minimal degree, and in a fixed or tangible form of expression.
 It does not cover: works in the public domain; facts and ideas; works that lack originality; and freeware.
 The Act also outlines the Fair Use Doctrine, which permits the use of copyrighted material for educational purposes.